A step-by-step tutorial on how to build a barn door with glass window; this DIY barn door tutorial has a video and plans to go with it.

 The total cost of building these two DIY sliding barn doors would be about $175.

-Now let’s discuss want supplies and tools you will need to build these double barn doors.
+Now let’s discuss which supplies and tools you will need to build these double barn doors.

 DIY barn door